Sahil0912/ChessForge/README.md

 - **CMakeLists.txt**: Configuration file for building the project with CMake.

 ## Setup Instructions (Linux only)
-1. Ensure you have CMake and raylib installed on your system.
+1. Ensure you have CMake, raylib and stockfish installed on your system.
-   - For Arch based Distros :
+   - For Arch based Distros (in case the package is not in pacman use yay or paru):
       ```
-      sudo pacman -S raylib cmake
+      sudo pacman -S raylib cmake stockfish
       ```

 2. Clone the repository or download the project files.